-Loudon K, Zwarenstein M, Sullivan FM, Donnan PT, Gagyor I, Hobbelen H, Althabe F, Krishnan JA & Treweek S (2017) The PRECIS-2 tool has good interrater reliability and modest discriminant validity (Forthcoming/Available Online), Journal of Clinical Epidemiology.
+Loudon K, Zwarenstein M, Sullivan FM, Donnan PT, Gagyor I, Hobbelen H, Althabe F, Krishnan JA & Treweek S (2017) The PRECIS-2 tool has good interrater reliability and modest discriminant validity, Journal of Clinical Epidemiology, 88, pp. 113-121.

 PRECIS - 2 is a tool that could improve design insight for trialists.
 Our aim was to validate the PRECIS - 2 tool, unlike its predecessor, testing the discriminant validity and inter-rater reliability.